Troubleshooting Email Delivery Issues: 4 Tips To Get Back On Track, Fast

 Starting at the most fundamental point of email delivery issues, you need to first identify that you are having an issue.
 Seems obvious, I know, but plenty of senders trying to operate their own email infrastructure have limited insight into their email performance.
 The best way to avoid this issue is to work with an email service provider who provides a full reporting dashboard where you can monitor your email performance with analytics.

-SocketLabs provides customers with a complete reporting dashboard that comes with a detailed breakdown of important metrics like delivered, opens, fails, clicks, unsubscribes, etc. In addition to this reporting, we also offer the SocketLabs StreamScore to our Professional Plan customers and above.
-The SocketLabs StreamScore provides senders with an aggregate score that is based on a weighted average of four qualitative areas that have a significant impact on your deliverability:
+SocketLabs provides customers with a complete reporting dashboard that comes with a detailed breakdown of important metrics like delivered, opens, fails, clicks, unsubscribes, etc. In addition to this reporting, we also offer StreamScore, SocketLabs’ email performance monitoring and reporting tool that analyzes your email across numerous first and third-party data points to determine the overall health of your mail streams based on four key components:

 2. Check Out Servers and IPs

 Now that you have identified that there is in fact an email delivery issue that needs fixed, checking for SMTP server errors is often the first thing you want to do.
 Check to see if the servers are sending and receiving email as they were intended to do.
 Too often we see senders who send their own mail trying to figure out how to troubleshoot email delivery failures without ever looking at their servers.
 Common email delivery failures can often be tied back to the SMTP connection and can be diagnosed rather easily if you know where to look.
 For example, at SocketLabs we often see senders with SMTP connection issues that are stemming from their anti-virus software, issues with the mailbox provider, or a lack of compatibility with the application they are integrating with.
 Read more on how to fix email delivery issues that involve testing SMTP-connection problems here.